SherryShiruiWang/My-git-page/README.md

 # My-git-page
-A collection and showcase of some codes and (group/individual) projects completed in University Projects mainly involves R studio and Python.
+A collection and showcase of some codes and (group/individual) projects completed in University.

+Projects mainly involves R studio and Python.